cadia-lvl/punctuation-prediction/process/README.md

 ```
 The function splits the WER to 25% insertions, 25% deletions and 50% substitutions.

-The file in the `wer`-directory can be used as a `.dev`-file in punctuator 2, to run `error_calculator.py` against a pretrained model.
+The file in the `wer`-directory can be used as a `.test`-file in punctuator 2, to run `error_calculator.py` against a pretrained model.